 The Yabelana technology artefact is the result of dedicated research and community engagement conducted by the Optentia Research Unit.
-We collected quantitative and qualitative data about older South Africans' cell phone use to understand the situatedness of a cohort of older participants, their needs and preferences in relation to cell phone technology and the social systems (intergenerational relations and service delivery needs) determining and facilitating their ICT use.
+We collected quantitative and qualitative data about older South Africans' cell phone use to understand the situatedness of a cohort of older participants, their needs and preferences in relation to cell phone technology and the social systems (intergenerational relations and service delivery needs) determining and facilitating their ICT use artefact despite their low competence in cell phone use and low literacy levels.